 To participate in the member-to-member medical cost sharing community, members must submit the monthly contribution amount associated with their level of membership.

 Any member that has been withdrawn may reapply, provided they meet all enrollment and eligibility requirements.
-Once the member reapplies and membership is reinstated by Zion Health, the member will become eligible to participate in cost sharing.
-All member needs occurring after the membership is inactivated and before reinstatement will be ineligible for cost sharing, and any medical conditions existing before the date of reinstatement will be considered pre-existing.
-Any member whose membership has been inactivated three times will not be eligible to reapply.
+Once the member reapplies and membership is reinstated by Zion HealthShare, the member will become eligible to participate in cost sharing.
+All member medical need requests occurring after the membership is inactive and before reinstatement will be ineligible for cost sharing, and any medical conditions existing before the date of reinstatement will be considered pre-membership medical conditions.

 While member health status has no effect on eligibility for membership, there are limitations on medical cost sharing for some conditions that existed prior to a member’s effective date.
-Member needs that do not qualify for medical cost sharing may still be met, whether in whole or in part, through the special needs sharing program associated with Additional Giving (see section titled Additional Giving).
+Member need requests that do not qualify for medical cost sharing may still be met, whether in whole or in part, through the Additional Giving sharing program (see section titled Additional Giving).

 Determination of Household Membership